pirogram/pirogram-content/books/data-analysis-with-python/033-getting-started-with-pandas/topics/030-data-structures-and-object-creation.md

   df = pd.DataFrame(data = {'col1':[1,2,3,4], 'col2':['a', 'b', 'c', 'd']})
   df
 --- |
   A Dataframe can also be created from Pandas Series.
-They can be passed as dictionary `column name` as keys and `series` as values.
+They can be passed as dictionary `column name` as keys and `Series` as values.
 ---
 type: live-code
 id: fadb5657-7419-4099-afb7-ebee49bfd941